SteelCompendium/data-bestiary-md/Dwarf Grenadier.md

 **Indirect Fire**

-The grenadier ignores cover and concealment and doesn’t need to establish line of effect for their abilities.
+The grenadier ignores cover and concealment and doesn't need to establish line of effect for their abilities.